KapustnikovAA/optimal_model_identification/README.md

 The numerical derivative calculation can also be performed using Julia.

-Julia execution is controlled by:
+Julia execution is controlled in the configuration file `configs/config_derivatives.yaml` by:

 ```yaml
 julia_mode: false